faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 The first part is where the image has been loaded into memory.
 Here `icdab_as` has been loaded into the range `0x104018000` - `0x10401ffff`

+The second part is the name of the binary.
+Here it is `icdab_as`.

+The third part is the architecture slice within the binary that was loaded.
+We generally expect to just see `arm64` here (ARM 64-bit).

-The second part is the UUID of the binary.
+The fourth part is the UUID of the binary.
 Here `icdab_as` has UUID `b82579f401603481990d1c1c9a42b773`

-This is important for matching a binary to its DSYM file in the Release Binary case where the DWARF symbols are stripped out the binary and placed into a separate DSYM file.
+Symbolification will fail if our DSYM file UUID does not match the binary.

 Here is an example of corresponding UUIDs seen in DSYM and application binaries: